Home Page

 Ireland

-Why did Blasket Islanders emigrate to Springfield Massachusetts?
+Why did so many Blasket Islanders emigrate to Springfield Massachusetts?

-I went out to a pub on the Saturday night of the weekend in June 2003 that I was in Dingle Ireland, and I was talking to a young American woman who told me that she lived in Springfield, Massachusetts.
+I went out to a pub on a Saturday night in June 2003 , and I was talking to a young American woman who told me that she lived in Springfield, Massachusetts.
 She told me that she came to Dingle once a year to stay for a while in a house that her father owns.

 It was just a conversation, which at the time was just what I needed.

-But it's conspicuous now that she was from Springfield Massachusetts.
-Many of the former residents of Great Blasket Island (two miles off the tip of the Dingle peninsula) emigrated to Springfield.
-I don't know why, and I didn't know at the time that it was a notable fact.
+But now it's conspicuous that she was from that town.
+It turns out that many of the former residents of Great Blasket Island (two miles off Dingle peninsula) emigrated to Springfield.
+I don't know why they went there, and I didn't know at the time that it was a notable fact.

 Over a period of years, the aboriginal Gaelic population of Great Blasket decreased incrementally by emigration.
 Down from a peak of about 160 residents, the final 22 inhabitants left under an Irish governmental decree in 1953.

-Some went to the mainland — including the famed storyteller Peig Sayers, who could see the island from her new home on the peninsula until she died five years later.
+Some went to the main island — including the famed storyteller Peig Sayers, who could see Blasket from her new home on the peninsula until she died five years later.

-But a large number — possibly a majority — went to America, and many of those went to Springfield.
+But a large number of emigrants and evacuees from Blasket went to America, and many of those went to Springfield.

 I would have asked Eileen, if I had known then of this peculiarity.
 Of course, she might not have known — but that's the closest I've been to the information.